3Mira3/Project-Tourism/README.md

 1. **Application does not start**:

    - Check the database credentials in `application.properties`.
-   - Verify that the PostgresSQL service is running.
+   - Verify that the PostgreSQL service is running.

 2. **Database connection error**:

    - Ensure the `tourism` database exists.
-   - Verify that your PostgresSQL username and password are correct.
+   - Verify that your PostgreSQL username and password are correct.

 3. **Static resources not loading**: